 $ pkcs15-init --store-public-key testuserpublic.key --label testuserpublic_key --auth-id 01 --id 01 --pin 963214 Using reader with a card: Reader nameNote

-If the public key corresponds to a private key and/or certificate, you should specify the same ID as that private key and/or certificate.
+If the public key corresponds to a private key or certificate, specify the same ID as the ID of the private key or certificate.

-(Optional) Some smart cards require you to finalize the card by locking the settings:
+(Optional) Certain smart cards require you to finalize the card by locking the settings:

 $ pkcs15-init -F